Bad Credit

 How Much You Must Earn to Get a Mortgage

-There’s no set amount that any person should earn in order to qualify for a mortgage.
+There’s no set amount that any person should earn to qualify for a mortgage.
 It comes down to how much you can afford to borrow.

 Lenders will consider any income amount when determining the viability of a loan application.
 Mainstream mortgage providers will typically provide you with between 3 and 5 times your annual income.